It’s that time again – my favorite movies of 2016!

-The plot is about a bunch of cops who get sucked into Hell and…well, that’s really it.
-But this movie isn’t about an intricate and complex plot, this is about placing a group of characters in an insanely surreal and nightmarish scenario and watching how they do or do not deal with it.
+The plot is about a bunch of cops who get sucked into Hell and… well, that’s really it.
+But this movie isn’t about an intricate and complex plot, this is about placing a group of characters in an insanely surreal and nightmarish scenario and watching how they do or do not deal

 And holy shit is this nightmarish!

 This may just sound like dumb torture porn but it’s anything but dumb.
 The acting, directing, set-design, dialogue, special effects—everything is incredibly well-done and made by people at the top of the horror filmmaking craft.
 This is the most beautiful and effective journey into Hell since HELLBOUND: HELLRAISER 2.

 This movie isn’t for everyone but if you’re a sicko like me you’re gonna love it!

 The best punks versus Nazis movie ever made!

 A punk band on tour in the Pacific NW plays at a Nazi skinhead bar and witnesses something terrible.
 Trapped in the back of the club, the band must do everything they can to survive and get out while the Nazi skins do everything they can to kill them.